-If a classified graduate student needs to make a change in the approved study plan, a request should be made to the student's departmental graduate program adviser.
+If a classified graduate student needs to make a change in the approved Study Plan, a request should be made to the student's departmental graduate program adviser.
 Requests must be made prior to registration for any course work to be substituted or added.
-No course may be removed from the study plan after a student has taken it.
-Forms which may be used to file a request for change in study plan are available from graduate program advisers, in the Graduate Studies Office, or on the Graduate Studies website.
+No course may be removed from the Study Plan after a student has taken it.
+Forms which may be used to file a request for change in Study Plan are available from graduate program advisers, in the Graduate Studies Office, or on the Graduate Studies website.

-Changes in study plan may also be required because of outdated course work or grade-point average deficiencies (see "Time Limit for Completion" and "Graduate Academic Standards").
+Changes in Study Plans may also be required because of outdated course work or grade-point average deficiencies (see "Time Limit for Completion" and "Graduate Academic Standards").